HenryDykhne/stock-news/README.md

 >
 >Then

 #### User Story 4:
+As a Businessman, I want to be able to see a list of labeled news articles related to the chosen stock, labeled according to my blacklists as trustworthy or not so I can make quick investment decisions off of credible data.
+#### Acceptance Criteria 4:
+>Scenario:
+>
+>Given
+>
+>When
+>
+>Then

+#### User Story 5:
 As the Administrator, I want to be able to add stocks (with search terms) that can selected by the user so that users can view a greater variety of stocks.
-#### Acceptance Criteria 4:
+#### Acceptance Criteria 5:
 >Scenario:
 >
 >Given